Women's suffrage in Nevada: Early efforts

-On November 30, 1894 the Lucy Stone Non-Partisan Equal Suffrage League was formed in Austin, Nevada with Fannie Weller as president.
+On November 30, 1894, the Lucy Stone Non-Partisan Equal Suffrage League was formed in Austin, Nevada with Fannie Weller as president.
 Frances Slaven Williamson was also involved with creating the non-partisan suffrage group.
 Williamson started to get her writing about women's suffrage published in newspapers around the state.
 The group helped lobby for another suffrage resolution in the Nevada Legislature which passed in 1895.
 The Lucy Stone group dissolved by late April 1895.

 On May 17, 1895 Susan B. Anthony and Anna Howard Shaw visited Reno and spoke at McKissick's Opera House.
 Anthony and Howard suggested to the large group that a state suffrage group be formed.
 Emma Smith DeVoe was sent to Nevada from the National American Woman Suffrage Association (NAWSA) to help canvass the state.
 A state convention was held in Reno on October 29 and 30.
 At the convention, the State Equal Suffrage Association was formed with Williamson as president.
-Willamson spoke in every town in Nevada over the next year and helped organize suffrage clubs.
+Williamson spoke in every town in Nevada over the next year and helped organize suffrage clubs.
 She and her daughter, Mary Laura Williamson, also published a newspaper that promoted women's rights issues.
 The paper, The Nevada Citizen, was distributed throughout Nevada and also outside the state.
 The paper ran for two years and was funded and managed solely by the two women.

 In 1897, the suffrage bill that the Lucy Stone Non-Partisan Equal Suffrage League fought for did not pass a second time.
 Williamson continued to canvas Nevada counties, finding a significant part of the population was in support of women's suffrage.
-On October 30, 1897 the third state suffrage convention was held in Carson City with 300 delegates attending.
+On October 30, 1897, the third state suffrage convention was held in Carson City with 300 delegates attending.
 The fourth convention was held two years later, in 1899.
 That year, the Nevada Legislature again fails to approve an equal suffrage bill and removed the right of women to run as school superintendents.
 Women were only allowed to run as school trustees.
 The state suffrage group ceased activity around 1899.
 Any suffrage work that continued was carried on by the Nevada Women's Christian Temperance Union (WCTU) and other groups.